SheepTester/longer-tweets/_posts/2022-07-08-google-ctf.md

 setTimeout("x = Function('flag', " + code + ")");
 ```

-I straight up ran this code in the console, then casted `x` to a string to get its source code, which I pasted into my JS Safe clean version.
+This sets `x` to a function with a parameter `flag` and the value of `code` as the function body.
+To get `x`, I straight up ran this code in the console, then casted `x` to a string to get its source code, which I pasted into my JS Safe clean version.

 ```js
 x = flag => {